The Night Lands: Casting

-Theon Greyjoy's family is cast in this episode.
+Theon Greyjoy's extended family is first seen in this episode.
 The role of his father Balon Greyjoy, Lord of the Iron Islands, went to the English actor Patrick Malahide.
 The character of his sister was renamed from the original books (from Asha to Yara) in order to avoid confusion with the already established character Osha (the wildling captive at Winterfell), and Gemma Whelan was chosen to play the role.
-After seeing Whelan and Alfie Allen (Theon Greyjoy) acting together, the show creators assured that they made "an insanely good pair of siblings."
-Alfie Allen's sister, the English pop star Lily Allen, asserted that she had been offered the role of Yara Greyjoy, but had turned it down due to some scenes potentially being awkward to film.
-Alfie Allen, however, vehemently denied his sister's claims.
+After seeing Whelan and Alfie Allen (Theon Greyjoy) acting together, the show creators assured that they made "an insanely good pair of siblings".
+Lily Allen, an English singer-songwriter and Alfie Allen's sister, claimed that she had been offered the role of Yara Greyjoy but turned it down because the scenes might have been awkward to film.
+However, Alfie Allen denied that his sister was ever offered the role.

-Also introduced, in this episode, are the three caged recruits, traveling with the Night's Watch caravan.
+Also introduced in this episode are the three caged recruits, traveling with the Night's Watch caravan.
 The three characters were briefly seen in the last season's finale, played by uncredited extras.
 For this season they were, Andy Beckwith as Rorge, Gerard Jordan as Biter, and the German actor Tom Wlaschiha as the mysterious Jaqen H'ghar of the free city of Lorath.
 Wlaschiha had not known of the show before auditioning on tape from Berlin, but was able to screen a few episodes during a meeting with the producers and director Alan Taylor.
 He quickly became an enthusiast, reading the first books of the series within a couple of days.

 Finally, the part of the Lyseni pirate Salladhor Saan went to Lucian Msamati.
 Msamati's physical appearance, a Black, British actor of Tanzanian descent, contrasts with Sallahdor's portrayal in the books, where he is described with the typical fair-haired and fair-skinned look of the free city of Lys.

-Filming locations
+Filming

 The episode introduces the new location of Pyke, the Greyjoys' seat of power on the Iron Islands.
 Scenes set there were filmed at Lordsport Harbour, Ballintoy, in Northern Ireland's County of Antrim.
 The filming at the Harbour took place on August 18, 19 and 22, 2011, and from August 15 there was a limited public access to the zone.
 The local shops and fishermen, who had to temporarily berth their boats at the nearby town of Ballycastle, were compensated by the production.

 Other locations in Northern Ireland were used once again, including the interiors in the Paint Hall studio in Belfast.